 Deaf Strong Hospital was first created by a group of medical students in September 1998.
 These students were a part of an organization called "PAHM-MD" (Promoting Awareness in Healthcare, Medical and Deaf), which views Deaf people as members of a linguistic minority, not as patients needing medical intervention to restore hearing.
 By pooling resources with the Deaf Wellness Center, DHS was conducted yearly from 1998-2002.
 In 2006, the Education & Training Committee of RPRC:NCDHR reactivated DSH and facilitated the 8th DSH on September 5, 2006.

 Since 2006, there have been multiple DSH events held at the University of Rochester and St. John Fisher campuses.
 St John Fisher took an interest in DSH and contacted RPRC:NCDHR, asking if they could help facilitate DSH for their medical students.
 St. John Fisher College and the Deaf Health Community Committee collaborated to conduct two DSH exercises at the Wegmans School of Pharmacy in 2009 and 2011.
 To see an article and short video about DSH at St. John Fischer, click on the provided links.
-2009 Article, 2011 Video
+2011 Video

 Quotes from 1st year medical students